After Years In Refugee Camps, A Family Celebrates Its First Christmas In The U.S.

 Correction Dec.
 22, 2018

-In the audio version of this story, we incorrectly reported that in 2018, the Trump administration admitted 18,500 fewer refugees than last year.
+In the audio version of this story, we incorrectly report that in 2018, the Trump administration admitted 18,500 fewer refugees than last year.
 In fact, in fiscal year 2018, the Trump administration admitted 31,225 fewer refugees than in fiscal year 2017.
+Additionally, in a previous Web version, we said that Saidi Roger works as a bouncer at a nightclub.
+While he does work at a nightclub, it is not as a bouncer.
+And we incorrectly identified Sharon Fine's husband as Mike Fine.
+He is Mike Katz.